jro31/jethro-codes/_articles/projects/blocks-falling.md

 statusRef.current = status;
 ```

-By importing `statusRef` and then calling `statusRef.current`, it guarantees that the state that we are using is current state.
+By importing `statusRef` and then calling `statusRef.current`, it guarantees that the state that we are using is the current state.

 Make sense?